Editor’s Note: This post was originally published in July 2019 and has been updated for accuracy and comprehensiveness as of May 2022.

 Words carry power.
-In the right hands, they can broaden minds, move hearts, and open wallets.
+In the right hands, they can broaden minds.
+Doing so strategically and with purpose will increase response.

-Think about the Gettysburg Address, written by Abraham Lincoln on a piece of White House stationery to honor Civil War dead.
-In just 272 words, he crafted an eloquent statement that resonates today because he spoke eternal truths about the principles America was founded on.
+Think about the Gettysburg Address, written by Abraham Lincoln to honor Civil War dead.
+In just 272 words on a piece of White House stationery, he crafted an eloquent statement that resonates today because he spoke eternal truths about the principles America was founded on.

 Make (or Break) Your Direct Mail